learner-Piyush/YouTube_custom_Backend/README.md

 ### HTTP Method <font color = #6bdd9a> GET </font>
 Use this request to get all playlists created by a specific user.

+## Subscription Controller
+The Subscription Controller is responsible for managing user subscriptions to channels in the YouTube custom Backend application.
+It handles subscription and retrieval of subscribed channels.
+The Subscription Controller interacts with the Subscription model to perform CRUD operations on subscription data.

+## Subscription Routes
+The Subscription Routes define the API endpoints for subscription-related operations.
+Let's implement the following features:

+### Endpoint - `myURL/api/v1/subscriptions/channel/:channelId`

+### HTTP Method <font color = #ffe47e> POST </font>
+Use this request to subscribe and unsubscribe a channel.

+### HTTP Method <font color = #6bdd9a> GET </font>
+Use this request to get all subscribers (followers) of a user.

+### Endpoint - `myURL/api/v1/subscriptions/user/:subscriberId`

+### HTTP Method <font color = #6bdd9a> GET </font>
+Use this request to get all channels subscribed (following) by a user.